kryptokrona/kryptokrona-docs/guides/Participating-in-Raindance.md

 ![Forecast](images/raindance/forecast.jpg)

-If you type !rain **in the bots channel only** you should get a response back with how many turtles are needed for a raindance.
+If you type `!rain` **in the bots channel only** you should get a response back with how many turtles are needed for the next raindance.

 ## Notify